F-Stack/f-stack/doc/F-Stack_Release_Note.md

  F-Stack is an open source network framework based on DPDK.

+2023.10 F-Stack v1.21.4(LTS)

+  1. F-Stack lib:

+  - Add vlan_filter argument in config.ini for RSS with vlan.
+    - Set Rx VLAN filter, and then the dirvier(such as MLX5) will set FLOW RSS to enable L3/L4 RSS below vlan hdr.
+This action won't need after DPDK-20.11.
+  - Fix Compile Error with gcc 12.2.0.
+  - gettimeofday automatically compatible with different glibc versions.
+  - Add an API ff_get_traffic to get traffic for QoS or other.

+  2. ff tools:

+  - Fix Compile Error with gcc 12.2.0.

+  3. APP:

+  - gettimeofday automatically compatible with different glibc versions.

 2023.09 F-Stack v1.21.3(LTS)

   1. F-Stack lib, Sync some features from branch of dev: